The Oregon Blue Book

 The primary goal of the Oregon Blue Book is to help the citizens of Oregon understand and gain access to their government and related institutions.
 To accomplish this, the Oregon Blue Book provides thousands of Web links.
 But understanding requires more than just directories that list websites.
 Accordingly, the Oregon Blue Book is brimming with original content:

-Dozens of state agency histories (see PDF example
+Dozens of state agency histories (see DAS example

 ) show how state offices and functions have evolved since the first provisional government in the 1840s.